I’m a tradie. What tax deductions can I claim?

 You can get valuable tax deductions for tradies with work-related expenses, including:

-- Clothing which has a “logo” and protective items like hi-vis, boots and safety glasses
+- Workwear that has a “logo” and protective items like hi-vis, boots and safety glasses

-- Tools and equipment that have been purchased, leased or repaired
+- Tools and equipment which has been purchased, leased or repaired

 - Sunscreen and sunglasses if you work outside